 Sometimes called Giant Timber Bamboo, this is one of the most popular bamboo varieties in all of North America, especially in milder climates.
 Oldham’s is one of the more versatile timber bamboos of this genus, hardy to about 20º F. Mature groves can get 50-60 feet tall, with 4-inch thick culms.
 The majestic, upright culms have a rich yellow color.
 These plants make for beautiful specimens or centerpieces, but are also very effective as privacy screens.

-The most popular cultivar of this species, ‘Gracilis’, also goes by the well-deserved name of Graceful Bamboo.
+This is one of the most popular species of tropical, ornamental bamboo.
+The cultivar ‘Gracilis’, also known as Graceful Bamboo is especially well-favored.
 Tall, slender canes, in tight clumps, can get 30 feet tall, arching towards the top for a graceful aspect.
 Thin culm walls make the poles more flexible but less useful for building.
-It is most widely grown as an ornamental.
-Cold hardy to 15-20º F.
+Compared to other tropical bamboo and even subtropical bamboo, this is one of the most cold-hardy species, able to withstand temperatures as low as 10-15º F.

 Ghost Bamboo, as it’s popularly known, is as alluring and elusive as its name.
 This exotic variety is something of a dwarf among the genus Dendrocalamus, only growing 20 or 30 feet tall.
 But the coloration of its culms, grayish-green with striking variegations, makes it an especially desirable specimen among collectors.
 And with a name like Ghost Bamboo, who can resist?